ppareit/graphviz-dot-mode/README.md

 `package.el` and `M-x package-install`.

-To install `graphviz-dot-mode`, first add the MELPA Stable archive to the list of archives used by `package.el` (if it is not alrady there) by adding the following lines to your `.emacs` or other Emacs startup file.
+To install `graphviz-dot-mode`, first add the MELPA Stable archive to the list of archives used by `package.el` (if it is not already there) by adding the following lines to your `.emacs` or other Emacs startup file.
 Then restart Emacs.